Newsletter Subscribe

 Add cooking oil and butter to the pan.
 Set the temperature to medium-low.
 Add the chicken drumsticks to the pan.
 Add the salt, pepper, and dried Rosemary.
 The drumsticks should be cooked for approximately ten minutes on each side.
 Cover with foil to insulate the chicken and prevent drying out.

-Now, its time to make the hot sauce.
+Now, it’s time to make the hot sauce.
 This sauce is a unique recipe that comes from South Korea.
-It is popular in restaurants.
 Start by adding ketchup, minced garlic, gochujang, honey, rice vinegar, and oyster sauce in a small bowl.
 Add two tablespoons of water to the sauce.
-Mix it up.
-Add it to a small pan.
-Cook on low heat.
-When the sauce starts to bubble, it is ready.
+Mix it up and add it to a small pan.

-It is quiet simple to store in the fridge and it can be reheated on the stove.
+It is quite simple to store in the fridge, and it can be reheated on the stove.
 Line a Tupperware with parchment paper or foil.
-Add the Korean spicy chicken and store it in an airtight container in the fridge for two to three days.
+Add the Korean spicy chicken to an airtight container and refrigerate for 2 to 3 days.
 Reheat in the microwave.
-Alternatively, you can store the drumsticks separate to the sauce.
+Alternatively, you can store the drumsticks separately from the sauce.

 This dish is incredibly popular in Korea.
-It is usually eaten alongside other main dishes and in combination with banchan’s which are vegetable-types of side dishes that include Kong Namul (Mung bean sprouts flavoured with sesame seed oil and soy sauce).
+It is usually eaten alongside other main dishes and with banchan, which are vegetable side dishes that include Kong Namul (Mung bean sprouts flavored with sesame seed oil and soy sauce).
 Koreans eat this dish alongside Maekchu (Korean beer) or Soda.
 They also enjoy spicy Korean chicken with Rice, Kimchi, and kim (Korean seaweed).